Part 1: Judaea Capta

 Even before the last drop of Jewish blood stained the sands of Judaea, the Romans were gloating over their victory.

 In 71 CE, Titus celebrated a triumph through the streets of ancient Rome, parading the treasures looted from Jerusalem’s Temple and executing their leader, Simon Bar Giora, in the Roman Forum.

 Spoils from the Temple funded a new construction project: an enormous amphitheatre built on the site of Nero’s Golden Palace.
 Completed in 80 AD, it was called the Flavian Amphitheater.
 Today we call it the Colosseum.

 Yet the most widely circulated celebration of the Romans’ victory over the Jews was a series of coins.
 Coins which we now call the ‘Judaea Capta’ series.

 Several variations of the ‘Judaea Capta’ (Judaea Captured) coin type entered into circulation in the war’s aftermath.
 In fact, the Flavian emperors continued to strike them for 25 years after Jerusalem’s sack in 70 CE.

 The coin pictured below is a sestertius minted in 71 CE.
 Its reverse shows one of the most recognisable scenes of the Judaea Capta series.

-This coin shows a mourning woman (possibly representing Jerusalem) sat beneath a palm tree (often taken to symbolize the victorious Roman Empire).
+This coin shows a mourning woman (possibly representing Jerusalem) sitting beneath a palm tree (often taken to symbolize the victorious Roman Empire).